cloudmesh/cloudmesh-cc/docs/source/cloudmask.md

 me@mycomputer $ cms set username=XXXXXX
 ```

-Then, connect to the UVA Anywhere VPN,
+We assume you have properly configured the UVA
+VPN by following the steps located at <https://in.virginia.edu/vpn>.
+The steps include installing a digital certificate and
+installing Cisco VPN; please follow them fully.

-clone the `mlcommons` repository on your local machine,
+Then, clone the `mlcommons` repository on your local machine
 and run the workflow:

 ```bash